Sign up now for FREE to read our insider reviews in full Sign Up Now

 This school currently supports the following kinds of learning needs, health needs and physical disabilities:

 The school's Learning Support Department supports students who have additional needs around the curriculum.
-Once a teacher has identified a learning need, Godolphin's Head of Learning Support, Mrs Claire Firth, meets with the student and her parents before an assessment by an Educational Psychologist, Specialist Teacher, Occupational Therapist, Speech and Language Therapist or Vision Therapist.
+Once a teacher has identified a learning need, Godolphin's Head of Learning Support, Claire Firth, meets with the student and her parents before an assessment by an Educational Psychologist, Specialist Teacher, Occupational Therapist, Speech and Language Therapist or Vision Therapist.

 This school currently delivers the following interventions to pupils in class and outside class to support their learning, health and/or physical needs: